 While tenant rights have been changed, landlord rights have been reinforced to ensure that leases are fair, and that landlords can still effectively manage their property.
 There are several changes to landlord rights, and to what property owners can and can't do over the course of the lease.

 Landlords can no longer pit tenants against each other in an effort to get them to bid for the lease.
-Now, accurate rental prices per week, per fortnight, or per month must be outline when a property is advertised on digital and traditional channels.
+Now, accurate rental prices per week, per fortnight, or per month must be outlined when a property is advertised on digital and traditional channels.

 This addresses one of the biggest concerns faced by tenants in Victoria.
 New reforms to landlord rights ensure that rent can only be increased every 12 months, and that the rent increase must be reasonable.
 Tenants can appeal increases at VCAT.
 This amendment is now in effect as of June 1, 2019.